-- Develop a range of essential skills for Higher Education and the world of work.
+- To develop a range of essential skills for Higher Education and the world of work.

-- Study interesting content, which is relevant to any citizen in the 21st century.
+- You will study interesting content, which is relevant to any citizen in the 21st century.

 - Through exciting topics, learners will understand the nature of physical and human geography whilst unpicking the debates surrounding the contemporary challenges facing the world today.

 - You will develop analytical and note taking skills including fieldwork study visits.

 What you will need to study this course

 - interest in Geography, demonstrated by knowledge and appreciation of features of the natural and built landscape and human behaviour in this geographical setting

 - GCSE grade 5 in Geography as well as level 4 in English and Maths

 - willingness and desire to get out in the field to gather data – whatever the weather!

 Year 1 (AS-Level) – Physical Geography including Tectonic processes, Glaciated Landscapes and a one-day fieldwork trip to the Lake District.
 Human Geography including Globalisation, Regenerating places and a fieldwork to Liverpool city centre.